-One thing I learned about the food of Andalusia really quickly was that the vast majority of dishes are very simple and are made using ingredients that were inexpensive.
+One thing I learned about the food of Andalusia really quickly was that the vast majority of dishes are very simple and are made using ingredients that are inexpensive.
+This was a new recipe for me but one I am so glad to have learned to make.
+When it comes to easy Spanish recipes, this doesn’t get much easier.

 There are a lot of bean dishes in Spanish cuisine and fabada is one of the best known from the northern areas of the country.
 I learned to make this version in Seville and my teacher shared her own family story of how it came to be.